joshualande/joshualande.github.io/_drafts/2014-02-18-indicies-in-sql.md

    AND gender='m'
 ```

+SQL allows for indexing on multiple columns.
+When you index on
+multiple columns, it sort by the first column and then for rows
+with the same value by it will sort by the second column, etc.

 In order to efficiently run this query, we can build an index which
-sorts on (last, first, gender).
+sorts on (first, last, gender).
 What this means is we first sort
 on the last name.
 Whenver the last name is the same, we then sort
 on first name.
 Whenever both are the same, we finally sort on gender.